Dee-17/Employee-Attendance-Management-System/README.md

 4. **Open phpMyAdmin and import database:**
    - In a web browser, type `localhost/phpmyadmin/`.
    - Click on the "Import" tab and select the SQL file named `employee_db` from the extracted folder.
-   - Click "Go" or "Import" to import the database.
+   - Click "Go" to import the database.

 5. **Access the local website:**
    - Open your web browser and type `localhost/Employee-Attendance-Management/` in the address bar.